veorq/misc/STUDENTS.md

 In practice, commitment also means *focus*.
 You should concentrate on the task that you're on and minimize any distractions.
-For example, there shouldn't be Facebook notifications popping-up on your screen while you're coding.
+For example, there shouldn't be Facebook notifications popping up on your screen while you're coding.